InternetGoddessShinatama/Manamoon/README.md

 *A lightweight web browser to remove Google web service dependency*

-**Help is very welcome!** I appreciate the consideration.
-See the [docs/contributing.md](docs/contributing.md) document for more information.

 ## Objectives

 In descending order of significance (i.e. most important objective first):